• THE SIX FOOT GALLERY INTERVIEW: Cerys Scorey

 THE SIX FOOT GALLERY INTERVIEW: Lou Graves

-Lou is a lifelong Glaswegian, illustrator, and artist, with a body of work encompassing two decades.
-He utilises his finely honed skills in drawing and painting to portray his remarkably vivid dreams; insights into a vaster, richer, truer world than our own.
-Incredible landscapes where vast spiralling towers and staircases organically mingle with and grow…
+Lou Graves is a lifelong Glaswegian, illustrator, and artist, with a body of work encompassing two decades.
+He utilises his finely honed skills in drawing and painting to portray his remarkably vivid dreams – insights into a vaster, richer, truer world than our own; incredible landscapes where vast spiralling towers and staircases organically mingle with…

 Read more →

-• THE SIX FOOT GALLERY INTERVIEW: Katie McGroarty
+• THE SIX FOOT GALLERY INTERVIEW: Sarah Oates

 Read more →